About Scott Bintz:

 Scott is the past CEO and Founder of RealTruck.Com, an online pickup truck accessories store that was created in 1998.
 Although its humble beginnings were in the basement, RealTruck has now grown into a multi-million dollar online e-commerce superstore.

 Its mission is simple, to make people’s lives and vehicles better.
+As CEO, he and his management team grew the business based on guiding principles and discovered you can create a great company for employees, partners and customers while having fun doing it.
 Include fun, improve, be transparent, deliver more, passionately determined and be humble every day.
-These particular core values weren’t what Scott Bintz originally had in mind when he started RealTruck.com 2 decades ago, but as he started working with people and developing his business acumen, he learned that true leadership didn’t come from how the numbers looked at the end of each quarter.
-He discovered that leadership and successful entrepreneurship came from changing people’s lives for the better.
+These particular core values weren't what Scott Bintz originally had in mind when he started RealTruck.com two decades ago, but as he started working with people and developing his business acumen, he learned that true leadership didn't come from how the numbers looked at the end of each quarter.
+He discovered that leadership and successful entrepreneurship came from changing people's lives for the better.

 Like the beginnings of RealTruck, Scott’s first business ventures were humble as well.
 He started at age nine selling greeting cards door to door.
 And win or lose, has kept his entrepreneurial spirit alive since then.